Navigating a Season of Illness & Stress

 I’ve never tried to be a coach who denies personal and collective/structural suffering or insists on positivity at all times.
 Buddhism has been a significant influence on my life and I respect how that philosophical approach to meaning and life acknowledges the fundamental existence of suffering.

-I’m grateful to draw on the wisdom and example of many in my life at this time - clients, friends, and family.
+I’m grateful to draw on the wisdom and example of many in my life at this time - clients, friends and family.

 Possible Supports:

-• A gratitude or writing journal, to help reduce anxiety/depression and to amplify the good
+• A gratitude or writing journal, to help reduce anxiety | depression and to amplify the good

-• What conscious productivity and goals nourish you right now, perhaps even provide crucial structure in a time of uncertainty - and where can you rein in your expectations or build more ‘buffer’ and rest into your life?
+• What conscious goals nourish you right now, perhaps even provide crucial structure in a time of uncertainty - and where can you rein in your expectations or build more ‘buffer’ and rest into your life?

 I’m sending huge care your way.